okhodjaev/okhodjaev.github.io/_posts/2026-02-12-the-illusion-of-control.md

 ---

-*I am a systems transformation analyst and Founder & CEO of INVEXI LLC.
+*Oybek Khodjaev: systems transformation analyst, Founder & CEO of INVEXI LLC.
-In 2019–2022 I served as Deputy Governor (Deputy Khokim) of Samarkand Region.
-I write from nearly thirty years of experience in economics, banking, finance, and business in Uzbekistan and the CIS.*
+Former Deputy Governor (Deputy Khokim) of Samarkand Region.
+Previously, Treasury Director and Deputy Chairman of the Management Board at JSC UzAgroIndustrialBank.
+More than thirty years' experience in economics, banking, finance, and business across Uzbekistan and the CIS.*